 Answer:

-The following links will help students to find some additional reference books and the latest CBSE syllabus.
+The following links will help students find some additional reference books and the latest NCERT syllabus.

-Here, students can get detailed NCERT solutions for Class 9 Maths by clicking on the link. practicing these real numbers class 9 solutions are important as these provide confidence to students which ultimately lead to high score.
+Here, students can get detailed NCERT solutions for Class 9 Maths on the links given in this article, or they can check the official website of Careers360.
+Practising these Number Systems Class 9 NCERT solutions thoroughly is important as these provide confidence to students, which ultimately leads to a high score.

-NCERT solutions are helpful for the students if they stuck while solving NCERT problems.
-Also, these solutions are provided in a very detailed manner which will give them conceptual clarity.
+NCERT solutions are helpful for students if they get stuck while solving NCERT problems.
+Also, these solutions are provided in a very detailed manner, which will give them conceptual clarity.

 This ebook serves as a valuable study guide for NEET 2025 exam.